zvartaskanazyan/CourseProject-Graph-Theory/README.md

 # CourseWork-Graph-Theory
-Determine if sequence is graphical and create the corresponding graph.
+Determine if the given sequence is graphical and create the graph with minimum vertices if the sequence is graphical.

 Used the Havel–Hakimi theorem that says we can test if a sequence is graphical by the following procedure: